 \section{introduction}

-Ecological systems are crucial for humans, as they provide materials and energy for our survival~\cite{Assessment2005ecosystems}.
-Biodiversity is the key property that supports their functional working.
+Ecological systems are crucial for humans, as they provide materials and energy for our survival~\cite{Assessment2005ecosystems}, and biodiversity is the key property that supports their functional working.
 Since Darwin first envisioned the ``tree of life"~\cite{Darwin2004origin}, understanding the mechanisms underpinning species coexistence has remained a central challenge in ecology~\cite{Pennisi2005determines}.
-According to the Dasgupta report~\cite{Dasgupta2021}, biodiversity is declining faster than any time in human history; the current extinction rate of species nowadays is around 100 to 1000 times higher than the baseline value.
-Decoding how species coexist is a crucial scientific question that may help preserve biodiversity and ultimately promote the sustainability of human civilization.
+According to the Dasgupta report~\cite{Dasgupta2021}, biodiversity is declining faster than at any time in human history; the extinction rate of species nowadays is around 100 to 1000 times higher than the baseline value.
+Decoding how species coexist is a grand scientific question that can help preserve biodiversity and ultimately promote the sustainability of human civilization.

 The past several decades have witnessed significant progress in theoretical ecology~\cite{May2007theoretical} through the combination of nonlinear dynamics, agent-based modeling, and evolutionary game theory.
-While the classical population models, such as the Lotka-Volterra model~\cite{Murray2007mathematical}, can provide a deterministic description of the system in the form of differential equations and can be elegantly solved, they fail to capture the fluctuations and complex interactions~\cite{Lehman1997competition}.
+While the classical population models, such as the Lotka-Volterra model~\cite{Murray2002mathematical}, can provide a deterministic description of the system in the form of differential equations and can be elegantly solved, they fail to capture the fluctuations and complex interactions~\cite{Lehman1997competition}.
 Agent-based models complement the macroscopical method by allowing for more details and revealing diverse spatiotemporal patterns~\cite{Mclane2011role}.